DonFranklie/Random-codes/ReadMe.md

 Just random stuff am doing to perfect my skills in CSS, HTML  and a little of JS (Because I have not yet started learning it)

+# Today's Make
+Today I created a Glowing Button named "Don Franklie"

 # Screenshots

-* Page when not hovering over
+* Button when there is no hover over it.

 ![](Images/Page-view-1.png)

-* Page when Hovering
+* Button when hovered over.

 ![](Images/Page-view-2.png)